gpbo/gpbo-ksj/README.md

 ## TODO

-* fast java builds with konico and jib
-* kubectl installed and configured
 * access to your own kube namespace so you can run your own cluster to develop services against